tencent-quantum-lab/TenCirChem/README.md

 ## Design principle
+TenCirChem is designed to be:
 - Fast
-  - UCC speed 10000x faster than other packages
+  - UCC speed is 10000x faster than other packages
     - Example: H8 with 16 qubits in 2s (CPU).
 H10 with 20 qubits in 14s (GPU)
     - Achieved by analytical expansion of UCC factors and exploitation of symmetry
 - Easy to hack